3 Steps to an “Unfair Advantage” as an Online Copywriter

 This is what you’re really selling.
 Not writing, dreams.

-Now, these particular dreams can only be achieved though marketing and sales results, right?
+Now, these particular dreams can only be achieved through marketing and sales results, right?
 So position yourself as the solution that can deliver those results.

 When you dare to be different and realize that your writing skills are a means to the client’s end, you also realize that your own marketing messages need to be reframed.
 Focus on the worldview (and dreams) of your ideal prospects, and your own dreams may come true as well.